 Stellar occultations have proven the most sensitive way of measuring seasonal change in Pluto's atmosphere.
 This in turn allowed modelers to constrain certain physical parameters that enter into models of seasonal volatile transport (Bertrand & Forget 2016; Johnson et al. 2020; Bertrand et al. 2018; See Section 4.3).
-These models predict that Pluto's atmosphere is near its maximum expansion, and will start to decline in the upcoming decades.
-Thus, it is important to continue observing stellar occultations from Earth to confirm that trend.
+These models predict that Pluto's atmosphere is near its maximum pressure, and will start to decline in the upcoming decades.
+Thus, it is important to continue observing stellar occultations from Earth or Earth orbit to confirm that prediction.
 Unfortunately, as Pluto moves in front of more depleted stellar fields, such occultations have already become rarer.

-While ground-based stellar occultations measure Pluto's atmospheric refractivity, and possibly its opacity, they are insensitive to the atmospheric composition.
 Ground-based observations confirmed CH4 as a minor species from IR spectroscopy at high spectral resolution (Young et al. 1997; Lellouch et al. 2009, 2011a, 2015), and CO as a minor species from IR and radio spectroscopy (Young et al. 2001a; Bockelée-Morvan et al. 2001; Lellouch et al. 2010; Greaves et al. 2011; Lellouch et al. 2017), as well as the detection of HCN (Lellouch et al. 2016).
-Because the total surface pressure was not known preencounter, the mixing ratio of the minor species was also uncertain.
+Because the total surface pressure was not known pre-encounter, the derived mixing ratio of the minor species was also uncertain.
 For N2 pressures of 6.5-24 μbar, the best-fit mixing ratios are 0.06% to 0.53% for CH4 (with a preferred value of 0.44%), and 0.04% to 0.07% for CO (Lellouch et al. 2011a; 2015).
 The precision has not yet been good enough to detect changes with time.
-This may change, now that we can use New Horizons measurements of the temperature structure to improve models of CH4 line absorption.
+This may change, with new telescopes or instrumentation, and also now that we can use New Horizons measurements of the temperature structure to improve models of CH4 line absorption.